Cybersecurity and Data Privacy

 With our cutting-edge crisis coaching, our clients are prepared to act quickly and decisively, preserving digital evidence, meeting changing and immensely complex notification requirements, and managing public relations to minimize reputational harm and help restore confidence in the company.

-Committed to providing clients with dynamic, adaptable, and cost-efficient legal service, we are equally capable of working as an auxiliary to a client’s CSIRT and in-house counsel or taking the lead and managing every aspect of the response.
-This is why scores of clients of all sizes and across industries make Goldberg Segalla their first call after discovering a cybersecurity incident.
+Committed to providing clients with dynamic, adaptable, and cost-efficient legal service, we are equally capable of working as an auxiliary to a client’s CSIRT and in-house counsel or taking the lead and managing every aspect of a cyber-incident response.
+This is why clients of all sizes and across industries make Goldberg Segalla their first call after discovering a breach or other cybersecurity incident.

 - Coordination of the forensic investigation